bjoern-sellnau/vaccine/README.md

 * The `define`'s can be in any order (for the full version of vaccine.js).
 * The module id's passed to `define` are global, so make sure that there are no collisions by using your app/lib name as a prefix.
-* Don't use ".js" at the end of module ids.
+* Don't use `.js` at the end of module ids.
 * Circular dependencies are not supported.
-However, as long as you let the module's function return, you can call require at some later point to get a module's object.
+However, as long as you let the module's function return, you can call require at some later point to get a module's exports.
 * The `require` currently works by using exceptions (try, catch, throw).
 This means that you should not have any side effects before a `require` call for a module that isn't yet defined.
 This shouldn't be a problem,